ly525/luban-h5/docs/en/getting-started/quick-start.md

 ## Build With(current version)
 Vue.js: Front-end framework<br />Strapi.js: Open source Node.js Headless CMS to easily build customisable APIs<br />Sqlite: Database

+## Cases you may meet in local development

+> suitable for whose who are a little careless, who have only read half of the documents

+1. API `403 Forbidden`, the solution: [# _2-Caution] (#_ 2-Caution)

+2. The `preview page shows blank` in the dialog, the solution : [2.
+Rendering engine required for building preview] (# _2-Rendering engine required for building preview)

 # Setup